 Summer in the City is a non-residential arts and adventure camp held in the heart of downtown Chicago, dedicated to helping young people discover treasure in Chicago, themselves, and others.

-The camp is three weeks long, July 9-27 at St. James Cathedral.
-Families are invited to a live arts performance by the campers and an outdoor picnic on Sunday morning, July 29.
+The camp is three weeks long with staffed, round-trip transportation to camp provided each day from a South Side pick up point.
+Families are invited to a live performance by the campers and an outdoor picnic on the Sunday morning following camp.

 Summer in the City is Chicago’s most affordable summer program for youth because over three-quarters of the cost is underwritten by the generosity of the St. James community, allowing families that cannot pay the subsidized cost to request scholarships.